thadguidry/respec/ReSpec-Editor's-Guide.md

 ### Editors & Authors

 Every specification must have some editors (at least one) and may have some authors (and maybe some former editors/authors also).
+Editors and authors are specified as [Person objects](person).

 Editors are the people in charge of the document.
 Authors are people who produced substantial contributions, but did not manage the document per se.
 Most of the time authors are not specified, but that practice varies between groups: